vmware-tanzu/velero/master/restic.md

     kubectl -n YOUR_POD_NAMESPACE annotate pod/YOUR_POD_NAME backup.velero.io/backup-volumes=YOUR_VOLUME_NAME_1,YOUR_VOLUME_NAME_2,...
     ```

     where the volume names are the names of the volumes in the pod spec.

     For example, for the following pod:

-    ```bash
+    ```yaml
     apiVersion: v1
     kind: Pod
     metadata: